-GLC will undertake an internal audit within the first three months from commencement of construction and then annually for the WMP.
+GLC will undertake an internal audit of the CEMP within the first three months from commencement of construction and then at least annually for the CEMP and or its sub-plans, including the WMP.

 The approach to internal and independent audits, including auditing schedule, is outlined further in Section 11.3 of the CEMP.